crate/cratedb-guide/docs/ingest/etl/index.md

   application logs, website clickstreams, and IoT telemetry data, for machine learning (ML), analytics, and other applications.

+- {ref}`mqtt`

+  MQTT is an OASIS standard messaging protocol for the Internet of Things (IoT).
+  It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.

 - {ref}`risingwave`

   RisingWave is a stream processing and management platform that allows configuring